 Vrats were meant for cleansing the system and the day set aside for meditating on God.
 There are weekly fasts dedicated to a particular God, when often just fruits and milk are consumed.
 My mother had only tulsi water on Ekadashi day.
 Usually meat is avoided on vrat days by Hindus.
 Muslims fast during the whole month of Ramzan and Catholics fast for 40 days during Lent – which begins on Ash Wednesday and ends on Easter; Jews observe Shabbat every Saturday, when all work including lighting the fire is forbidden.
 (Was it meant to encourage eating only raw food to detox the body?)
 More about fasting in other religions can be read here.
 By linking fasting to religion and spirituality, our forebears ensured that people remained healthy.
 Today religious fasting has become more of a fad and a farce which makes a mockery both of religion and the reasons behind it.

 Fasting for Detoxification:

 Fitness regimens advocate cleansing fasts and weekly fasts to rest the digestive system which loads up on junk food and snacks through the week.
+For those who want to clarify doubts about the effects of fasting, here is the link.
 There are raw diets, fruit diets, milk diets and so on.
 There are also some weird diets that people follow to lose weight, including one where the dieter is supposed to give up everything except sunlight, air and water.
 (Didn’t our rishis do just that while doing penance for years?)
 There are vegetarian and vegan diets too.
 Bit make sure you broadcast that you are dieting for detox, lest someone assume you are doing it for religious reasons, God forbid!
 The best thing about being vegetarian is that it is trendy and what’s more, it comes with endorsement of western celebrities!
 Being a vegan is trendier still!